-Mobile operators won’t benefit from 5G without overhauling business model
+Mobile operators won’t benefit from 5G without overhauling their business model

-5G could represent an opportunity for mobile operators to redefine their role in supporting their enterprise customers and so create US$1.5 trillion (€1.27 trillion) in value by 2030.
+5G could represent an opportunity for mobile operators to redefine their role in supporting their enterprise customers.
+In doing so they could create US$1.5 trillion (€1.27 trillion) in value by 2030.

 But if they repeat the approach used with 3G and 4G, they will accelerate the “commoditisation of connectivity” creating downward pressure on revenue and margins in mobile.
 Operators need to consider 8 strategic actions that will overhaul their financial and operational models enabling them to innovate beyond connectivity and so realise the full potential of 5G.

 Enterprises believe incremental value will be generated from 5G – there is strong demand for solutions that leverage new network capabilities.
 Operators have an opportunity to participate in this because 5G builds on existing investments being made to create more agile networks and operations (in areas such as SDN, network virtualisation and edge computing) which are already starting to encourage business model change.

 However, operators must accelerate their business model transformation efforts or risk competing in an intensely competitive connectivity market.
 An independent report, commissioned by Huawei and published by STL Partners, highlights 8 actions that operator management should consider including: